Lindsay Lohan: Rise to prominence (2003–2005)

 With Mean Girls, Lohan's public profile was raised significantly.
 Vanity Fair described how she became a household name.
-Paparazzi began following her and her love life and partying became frequent targets of gossip sites and the tabloid media.
-Following the film, which was scripted by former "Not Ready for Prime Time Actress" Tina Fey and featured several other veterans of Saturday Night Lives "Not Ready for Prime Time Company", Lohan hosted the show three times between 2004 and 2006.
+Paparazzi began following her, and her love life and partying became frequent targets of gossip sites and the tabloid media, later becoming the basis of her debut single "Rumors".
+Following the film, which was scripted by former Saturday Night Live writer-actress Tina Fey and featured several Saturday Night Live performers, Lohan hosted the show three times between 2004 and 2006.
 In 2004, when Lohan was 17, she became the youngest host of the MTV Movie Awards.

 Lohan's debut album, Speak, was released in the United States on December 7, 2004.
 The album was the first high-seller from Casablanca Records in several years, selling 1 million units in the United States.
 The album received mostly negative reviews, with critics commenting that Lohan "isn't a bad singer, but not an extraordinary singer either."
 In the United States, the album peaked at number four on the Billboard 200, selling 261,762 copies in its first week.
 In Germany the album debuted at number 53 and took four weeks to complete its chart run.
 The first two singles from Speak, "Rumors" and "Over", were both successes, with "Over" topping the Bubbling Under Hot 100 Singles, where it stayed for three weeks.
 The song also did well internationally in countries such as Australia, Ireland, and the United Kingdom.
 "Rumors" peaked at number six on the Bubbling Under Hot 100 chart and also did well in Australia and Germany, where it reached number 14.
 The music video for "Rumors" was nominated for Best Pop Video at the 2005 MTV Video Music Awards.
 Both songs received heavy airplay on MTV's Total Request Live.

-Lohan returned to Disney in 2005, starring in the comedy Herbie: Fully Loaded, the fifth film in the series with the anthropomorphic Volkswagen Beetle Herbie; she played a college graduate who later falls for Herbie.
-Fully Loaded earned $144 million worldwide, but it received mixed reviews.
+Lohan returned to Disney in 2005, starring in the comedy Herbie: Fully Loaded, the fifth film in the series with the anthropomorphic Volkswagen Beetle Herbie; she played a college graduate who finds Herbie, the living car, at a junk yard.
+The film earned $144 million worldwide, but it received mixed reviews.
 Stephen Holden of The New York Times called Lohan "a genuine star who ... seems completely at home on the screen", while James Berardinelli wrote that "as bright a starlet as she may be, Lohan ends up playing second fiddle to the car."
 In 2005, Lohan became the first person to have a My Scene celebrity doll released by Mattel.
 She also voiced herself in the animated direct-to-DVD film My Scene Goes Hollywood: The Movie, based on the series of dolls.